Our risk governance.

 - undertake designated advisory projects for management provided that they do not threaten the function’s actual or perceived independence from management.

 The Internal Audit Business Standard sets out how our managers support Internal Audit to achieve its objectives.
 It requires businesses to design and operate processes and controls to satisfy their mandatory requirements in the Standard based on the size and complexity of their business, and nature of the risks and challenges it faces.
 Any breaches of the Standard must be reported to the Chief Audit Officer (CAO) and others as appropriate.

 Our Risk Committee helps the Board oversee risk and risk management across the Group, and makes recommendations on risk appetite to the Board.
-Its responsibilities and activities are set out in the Risk Committee Report in the Annual report and accounts.

 Our Audit Committee, working closely with our Risk Committee, is responsible for assisting the Board to meet its responsibilities for:

 - the effectiveness of our system of internal financial controls

 - monitoring the effectiveness, performance and objectivity of our internal and external auditors.

 You can also read more about specific risks that Aviva faces and how we mitigate them in the Risk and risk management section of the Annual Report and Accounts.